pktuser/Becoming-a-PKT-miner/set PKT to mine on boot.md

 create new .txt document file in the startup folder, type this into file: `wsl ~/mineNow.sh`

-Save file as "all types" name it: `mineOnPowerUp.cmd`
+Save file as "all types" name it: `mineOnPowerOn.cmd`